-A second round table that I had the opportunity to attend is that bringing together members of school administrators: Monique Roiné from the Lancy Institute, Marc-André Smith from l'Ecole l'Envol, Marc- André Girard from Durocher-Saint-Lambert College, Fanny Piessik from HubSchool21, David Belhassein from the Académie de Nice, Jocelyn Simard from the Charlevoix School Board and Isabelle Sénéchal from Collège Ste-Anne.
+A second round table that I had the opportunity to attend is the one bringing together members of the school administration: Monique Roiné from the Lancy Institute, Marc-André Smith from L'École l'Envol, Marc- André Girard from Durocher-Saint-Lambert College, Fanny Piessik from HubSchool21, David Belhassein from the Nice Academy, Jocelyn Simard from the Charlevoix School Board and Isabelle Sénéchal from Ste-Anne College.
 Moderated by Yves St-Maurice, this discussion revolved around the theme of change in education: how to manage change and innovation in education?
 What are the challenges for the École du 21?e century?

-For his part, Marc-André Smith explained how he integrated the concept of instructional design to allow the teacher to be in a learner position in the presence of students.
+For his part, Marc-André Smith explained how he integrated the concept of instructional design to allow the teacher to be in the position of learner in the presence of students.
 Thanks to the support of a teacher during the process of appropriating a new approach, the feeling of professional effectiveness (PES) is reinforced.
 He argues that you have to be accessible to bring about change.

 Marc-André Girard, meanwhile, clarified that the teacher is a learning professional who aims to develop lifelong learners.
 To do this, he proposed to set challenges for the school team, to share leadership, to develop student leadership and to promote decompartmentalization at school level, time and mentalities.
 He underlined the following determining elements of the agility of the leader: to be glued to reality, to listen, to understand, to feel, to navigate and to redirect the shot.
 This is why the adoption of a growth mentality, the reflective approach, collaboration and going out of the comfort zone are essential to consider in the pedagogical posture.

-Fanny Piessik added by stressing that in his environment, "the teacher develops an expertise to shine in a decompartmentalized and collaborative way".
-She also pointed out that fulfillment precedes success and that the decompartmentalization of time, ages, place and subjects of all in the school ecosystem makes it possible to move one's convictions.
+Fanny Piessik added by emphasizing that in his environment, "the teacher develops an expertise to shine in a decompartmentalized and collaborative way".
+She also specified that fulfillment precedes success and that the decompartmentalization of time, ages, place and subjects of all in the school ecosystem makes it possible to move one's convictions.
 At HubSchool21, each member of the school is a learner: we train, we inform, we deform thanks to complex, engaging and pleasant projects.